 Pair with your smartphone for GPS mode

 Annoyingly, unlike the Fitbit Surge, the Blaze doesn't have GPS built-in.
-That doesn't mean you can't track your running or cycling activity though.
-You can harness the GPS from your phone and here's how to do it.
+That doesn't mean you can't track your running or cycling activity though, as you can harness the GPS from your phone.

-First, make sure GPS and Bluetooth are enabled on your phone.
+To do it, first make sure GPS and Bluetooth are enabled on your phone.
 Next, go to the Exercise screen on the Blaze and next to each tracked activity you'll see a small cog.
 Press it and select 'Use Phone GPS' to enable ConnectedGPS, Fitbit's workaround for devices without the ability built in.

 Quickly resume GPS tracking

-If for whatever reason your run outdoors has been interrupted, there is an easy way to get tracking up and running again without tinkering with the Blaze.
-Make sure you've got location services settings for the Fitbit phone app is set to Always and when you track through Fitbit's MobileRun mode, it'll automatically resume tracking.
+If, for whatever reason, your run outdoors has been interrupted, there is an easy way to get tracking working again without tinkering with the Blaze.
+Make sure you've got the location services settings for the Fitbit app set to Always and when you track through Fitbit's MobileRun mode, it'll automatically resume tracking.